-To assist in this process, you may want to access the "Inmate Lookup," which provides parole eligibility dates of indeterminately sentenced individuals.
+To assist in this process, you may want to access the "DOCCS Lookup," which provides parole eligibility dates of indeterminately sentenced individuals.
 Incarcerated individuals are routinely scheduled to appear before the Board within two to four months in advance of their parole eligibility date.

 Who is listed here?

 Every incarcerated individual remanded to DOCCS for an indeterminate sentence scheduled to appear before the Board in the next six months is listed on this webpage, except those subject to youthful offender adjudications.

 This webpage also lists those indeterminately sentenced who have appeared before the Board in the past two years; this may include individuals who have been granted release to community supervision.

 The names and records of youthful offenders committed to DOCCS who are interviewed by the Board for possible release to community supervision are not maintained on this webpage.

 While Criminal Procedure Law §720.35 provides for certain youthful offenders to be punished as a result their misbehavior, it also protects them from the long-term effects associated with a criminal record by making their records confidential.

 A youthful offender can be between the ages of 16 and 18 at the time the offense was committed.
 The longest prison sentence a youthful offender can receive is 1⅓ to 4 years.
 The law further provides that the youthful offender adjudication is not a judgment of conviction for a crime or any other offense.

 Finally, the law requires that all official youthful offender records, as well as documents associated with the youthful offender adjudication, remain confidential and not be disclosed to any person or public or private agency other than the institution to which a youthful offender has been committed and DOCCS.